OpenFabrics/fsdp_docs/README.md

 [Beaker Server](http://beaker.ofa.iol.unh.edu), lab infrastructure, and the test nodes.
 The [Network Information](network_information.md) page provides additional details for the resources and hardware within the lab.
-The [Test Nodes](test_nodes.md) page describes the systems within the cluser, cards installed and connected fabrics.
+The [Test Nodes](test_nodes.md) page describes the systems within the cluser, and the cards installed and connected fabrics.

-Users connecting to the lab for the first time should immedately SSH to the builder-00.ofa. iol.unh.edu server, following to prompts to change their password.
+Users connecting to the lab for the first time should immedately SSH into the builder-00.ofa.iol.unh.edu server, following to prompts to change their password.
 This username and password will be used to access all resrouces within the lab.